mjgs/mjgs.github.io/_posts/2020/2020-11-13-robust-nodejs-deployment-architecture.md

 - Datastore
 {: refdef}

 During it’s life cycle, a client web request travels over the internet and eventually arrives at the load balancer where any SSL/TLS connections are terminated, then re-encrypted using self-signed certs and sent to an available application server.
-That application server performs the tasks it needs to do, persisting information on the shared datastore.
+That application server performs the tasks it needs to do, persisting information on a shared datastore.
 Responses are sent directly from the application servers to the client.

 The SSL/TLS termination happens on the load balancer because it makes managing the certificates much easier, with only a single place to renew, create, update and backup certificates.